-To be a great Catholic university dedicated to providing students with excellent learning, teaching and research in the Franciscan and liberal arts tradition.
+To be a great Catholic university dedicated to providing students with excellent learning, teaching and research in the Franciscan and liberal arts tradition

-Our Franciscan Values
+Our Franciscan Sponsorship Values

-Our campus welcomes students of all faiths who seek an educational experience that emphasizes a Franciscan understanding of four values: dignity of the individual, peace and justice, reconciliation, and responsible stewardship.
-These values guide faculty, staff, and students.
+As a Catholic Franciscan university, we welcome students of all faith traditions and ideologies.
+Marian University provides an educational experience framed within the context of four sponsorship values: dignity of the individual, peace and justice, reconciliation and responsible stewardship.
+These values are rooted in prayer.